-Tardive dyskinesia is a serious side effect that occurs when you take medications called neuroleptics.
-Most often, it occurs when you take the medication for many months or years, but in some cases it can occur after you take them for as little as 6 weeks.
+TD often occurs when you take the drug for many months or years.
+In some cases, it occurs after you take them for as little as 6 weeks.

-Newer antipsychotic drugs seem less likely to cause tardive dyskinesia, but they are not entirely without risk.
+Newer antipsychotics seem less likely to cause TD, but they are not entirely without risk.

 - Facial grimacing